oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessments.html.markdown

 The following attributes are exported:

+* `baseline_assessment_id` - The ocid of a security assessment which is of type TEMPLATE_BASELINE, this will be null or empty when type is TEMPLATE_BASELINE.
+* `checks` - The security checks to be evaluated for type template.
+	* `category` - The category to which the check belongs to.
+	* `key` - A unique identifier for the check.
+	* `oneline` - Provides a recommended approach to take to remediate the check reported.
+	* `references` - Provides information on whether the check is related to a CIS Oracle Database Benchmark recommendation, STIG rule, GDPR Article/Recital or related to the Oracle Best Practice.
+		* `cis` - Relevant section from CIS.
+		* `gdpr` - Relevant section from GDPR.
+		* `obp` - Relevant section from OBP.
+		* `stig` - Relevant section from STIG.
+	* `remarks` - The explanation of the issue in this check.
+It explains the reason for the rule and, if a risk is reported, it may also explain the recommended actions for remediation.
+	* `suggested_severity` - The severity of the check as suggested by Data Safe security assessment.
+This will be the default severity in the template baseline security assessment.
+	* `title` - The short title for the check.
 * `compartment_id` - The OCID of the compartment that contains the security assessment.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm) Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description of the security assessment.